Chautauqua County is named for a Seneca word meaning “where the fish are taken out”.

 Contractor: Ernest J Bailey of Shellberg, Linquist & Bailey

-Description: The building faces southwest and is a two story buff colored stone structure.
+Description: The building faces southwest and is a two story buff colored stone and concrete structure.
+The building is located on spacious landscaped grounds in the center of Mayville.
 The southwest front has a large portico supported by four high columns with wide pediment above at the roof line.
 The recessed entrance and the windows on either side, have small pediments at the top.
 On the center of the roof is a round dome with black colored roof.

-Note: The previous courthouse was constructed by Benjamin Rathbun in 1834.
+Note: The first and previous courthouse was constructed by Benjamin Rathbun in Mayville in 1834.

 County Administration – Mayville

 Location: 3 North Erie Street / East Chautauqua Street

 Built: 1967 – 1968

 Description: The building faces northwest and is a four story glass and concrete structure.
 The building is located on spacious landscaped grounds in the center of Mayville on the west side of the courthouse.The northwest front has a one story entrance section with rounded roof.
 The courthouse is located along the southeast side of the building.